Egor4ik325/anyberry/README.md

 The user can add/remove berries from the favorite list or wish list.
 Later he can came back and move all or individual berries from the with to the cart for further buying and paying the bill.

+## Berry delivery

+When the order is placed and paid it should be in delivery status meaning going to the client.

 ### Project goals